mcroteau/Exodus/README.md

  ### Thou shall not lie if self-serving

  ### Thou shall forward masculinity
- An assault charge decreases sperm count by at least 140%, I'm not lying
+ An assault charge decreases sperm count by at least 100%

  ### Thou shall dote